 8. Run-on/Lengthy Sentences

-Try to avoid long complicated sentences in your website copy, unless they are absolutely necessary.
+Try to avoid long complicated sentences in your website copy to take care of this common writing mistake to avoid, unless they are absolutely necessary.
 Also, be careful to separate sentences into one complete thought, to avoid run-on sentences.
-These common writing mistakes can make it hard to understand your message and may cost you potential business.
+These common writing mistakes to avoid can make it hard to understand your message and may cost you potential business.
 Here’s an example of a run-on sentence:

 All sales are final there are no refunds or exchanges.